 At USS Bowfin Submarine Museum & Park there are many different exhibits the whole family can enjoy.
-Besides the submarine itself we have a submarine museum with many exciting exhibits inside, as well as many fantastic outdoor exhibits.
+In addition to the submarine itself, we have many fantastic outdoor displays.

 The Waterfront Memorial is dedicated to the 52 submarines and more than 3,600 officers and crewmen lost during World War II.
 This memorial honors their enduring memory by telling the story of each lost submarine and listing those submariners lost in this epic struggle.